 - After you’ve changed, the doctor will knock on your door, come in and introduce themself.

 - They will ask you a series of questions based on the paperwork you filled out in the waiting room.
-If you are sexually active, they will ask you about contraceptive use and about your periods – if they are regular, when your last one was and how long they typically last.
-They will ask if you want to have any STD or HIV/AIDs testing along with your exam.
+If you are sexually active, they will ask you about contraceptive use and about your periods – if they are regular, when your last one was, and how long they typically last.
+They will ask if you want to have any STI or HIV testing along with your exam.

 Again, although it may be uncomfortable to talk about it, this is not the place to be embarrassed about your sexual history and skimp on the number of partners you’ve had or to not tell about the times that you didn’t use a condom.
 It’s completely confidential.